 A high-quality, modern computer mouse can prevent fatigue at work, improve your performance when gaming, and make your computer more comfortable to use.
-The computer mouse market has some interesting innovations, too, including customizable buttons, built-in LEDs, and adjustable dpi.
+The computer mouse market has some interesting innovations, too, including customizable buttons, built-in LEDs, and adjustable dots per inch.

-Our top picks for the best computer mice stand out in terms of comfort, performance, and quality.
-While we have something for everyone, our mouse experience leads us to suggest as a top pick for nearly every purpose and it’s affordable.
+Our top picks for the best mice stand out in terms of comfort, performance, and quality.
+While we have something for everyone, our mouse experience leads us to suggest as a top pick for nearly every purpose.
+Plus, it’s affordable.

 Best mouse at a glance